khalladay/khalladay.github.com/_posts/2017-08-30-Vulkan-Uniform-Buffers-pt2.md

 assert(res == VK_SUCCESS);
 {% endhighlight %}

-Since I only want to time the part of the rendering pipeline that changes between each uniform data implementation, I only need to allocate 2 queries - one to store the timestamp immediately before the block I'm timing executes, and one to store the timestand after it's done.
+Since I only want to time the part of the rendering pipeline that changes between each uniform data implementation, I only need to allocate 2 queries - one to store the timestamp immediately before the block I'm timing executes, and one to store the timestamp after it's done.

 With that done, all that's left is to add the appropriate calls to the draw function: